How to build resilience as a woman and take charge of your life. Resilience in simple terms is bouncing back from the difficult experiences of life.

 1.)
 Find a purpose

 How to build resilience as a woman?
 Find a purpose, a sense of purpose helps you add value to your journey called life.
 When you have a sense of purpose for you to wake up daily, you automatically derive strength and motivation to keep going.
-It could be your passion or your profession which can add purpose in your life, once you identify it, stick to it.
+It could be your passion or your profession which can add purpose to your life, once you identify it, stick to it.

 Psychologists have found repeatedly that people with a strong sense of purpose experience more resilience, a stronger sense of well-being, and even better cognitive functioning.